sergsoares/doks-tf/README.md

 # Doks with Terraform

-Codebase to create a simple DOKS cluster with terraform and :
+Codebase to create a simple DOKS cluster with terraform and Nginx Ingress Controller:

 ## Requirements: